 Kids will also love Disney’s Blizzard Beach Water Park, a one-time ski resort that has melted into a watery wonderland.
 Zip down the slushy slopes of Mount Gushmore on one of the world’s tallest and fastest waterslides.
 Float down the tranquil river and sunbathe on the white-sand beach.

 Discover yourself why Walt Disney World Resort is truly the happiest place on earth.
-You can read more about Fort Wilderness Resort on RV Park Reviews.
+You can read more about Fort Wilderness Resort on Campground Reviews.

 Rick Stedman is an avid golfer, RVer, and writer who lives in Olympia, Washington.
 Rick writes a weekly golf blog, The 19th Hole, for RV Life.
 You can reach him at firstname.lastname@example.org.